 - Subject to the regulations set forth in this Calendar, the candidate must complete the equivalent of 20 full courses following Junior Matriculation, or 15 courses following Senior Matriculation.
 In either case at least eight of these must be Arts full courses (or the equivalent) at the 300-level or above. - During the regular academic year, a full-time student will normally take the equivalent of five full courses.
-In exceptional circumstances, students with a quality point average of at least 3.0 in the previous year of full-time study may, at the discretion of the Dean, be permitted to take a sixth course. - Each candidate must receive credit for: - English 200 or, at the discretion of the Chairperson of the English Department, an alternative full course in English; - (b) the equivalent of one full course in one of the following subjects:
+In exceptional circumstances, students with a quality point average of at least 3.00 in the previous year of full-time study may, at the discretion of the Dean, be permitted to take a sixth course. - 3.
+Each candidate must receive credit for: - (a) English 200 or, at the discretion of the Chairperson of the English Department, an alternative full course in English.
+In addition each student is required to pass a Use of English Test which is administered on a regular basis, several times a year, by the Department of English. - (b) the equivalent of one full course in one of the following subjects:

 Philosophy 200 (Basic Logic) (No other philosophy course satisfies this requirement.)

-OR Mathematics

-OR a language other than English
+OR Mathematics OR a language other than English

-- OR a natural science (except psychology); - the equivalent of one full course from among the remaining humanities (classics, history, philosophy other than Philosophy 200, and religious studies); - (d) the equivalent of one full course in at least two of the following social sciences: anthropology, economics, geography, political science, psychology and sociology.
+OR a natural science (except psychology);

+- the equivalent of one full course from among the remaining humanities (classics, history, philosophy other than Philosophy 200, and religious studies); - (d) the equivalent of one full course in at least two of the following social sciences: anthropology, economics, geography, political science, psychology and sociology.